m-kraus/prometheus_experiments/thanos/README.md

 # Thanos experiment

 This experiment spins up 3 independent Prometheus instances together with 3 Thaons-sidecars.
 On kubernetes this would be best within the same Pod.
-Additinally a Thanos-store und two Thanos-queries are configured.
-A Thanos-compact is defined, but commented out at the moment.
+Additionally a Thanos-store and a Thanos-query for each Prometheus instance is configured as well.

+Finally a "meta"-Thanos-query is configured to provide a "fleet-wide" view over all instances.

-For "long-term"-storage there is also a minio instance, which is configured through ```creds/minio.yaml``` for the Thanos-sidecars and Thanos-store.
+For "long-term"-storage there are also minio instances, which are configured through ```creds/c[1|2|3].s3.yaml``` for the Thanos-sidecars and Thanos-stores, mimicking dediacted S3 storage.

 ## Storage options

 Storage in Google GCS is prepared.
 Uncomment the environment variable ```GOOGLE_APPLICATION_CREDENTIALS``` in the file ```docker-compose.yaml``` and configure ```creds/gcs-credentials.json.sample``` and ```creds/gcs.yaml.sample``` accordingly.

-You can also change ```creds/minio.yaml``` to match your Amazon S3 configuration.
+You can also change ```creds/c[1|2|3]-s3.yaml``` to match your Amazon S3 configuration.
 See <https://github.com/improbable-eng/> for details.

 ## Starting the experiment